asetalias/amibot/README.md

 - MongoDB

 ## _Salient Features_
-- Allows to access _Attendance, Class Schedule, Examination Schedule, Courses_ and many more
+- Allows to access _Attendance, Class Schedule, Examination Schedule, Courses_ and much more
-- A simple and an interactive UX
+- A simple and interactive UX
 - Uses state flow model to track each student's current state
 - Works even when connectivity is limited
 - Easy Integration